-GRI Ref DESCRIPTION VALUE/LOCATION SDG
+GRIRef DESCRIPTION VALUE / LOCATION SDG

-103-3 Evaluation of the management approach Corticeira Amorim performs the indicators associated with this a (5.1.1.
-Characterisation of worker spect and disclose
+103-3 Evaluation of the management approach Corticeira Amorim performs the measurement and monitoring of indicators associated with this aspect and discloses them in this Report (5.1.1.
+Characterisation of workers).

-Specific forms of management The work performed in Corticei compliance with institutional and The working conditions in Cortice the labour legislation in each country. ra Amorim's supply d legal structures. ceira Amorim's sup ply chain co mply with
+Specific forms of management The work performed in Corticeira Amorim's supply chain takes place in compliance with institutional and legal structures.
+The working conditions in Corticeira Amorim's supply chain comply with the labour legislation in each country where the activity is developed. omply with

 401-1 New employee hires and employee turnover 5.1.1.
-Characterisation of worker 6.8.
-New hire rate and employee s , 5,8
+Characterisation of worke 6.8.
+New hire rate and employe 5,8

 2020 2019 2018

-Number of hires 303 524 455 I
+Number of hires 303 524 455 -

-Rate of new hire 9% 15% 14% -
+Rate of new hire 9% 15% 14%

 <30 28% 41% 47% -

-30 to 50 8% 12% 12% -
+30 to 50 8% 12% 12%

->50 2% 9% 3% -
+>50 2% 9% 3%

-Female 8% 15% 12% -
+Female 8% 15% 12%

 Male 10% 16% 15% -

 Portugal 8% 14% 12% -

-Rest of the World 15% 24% 24% -
+Rest of the World 15% 24% 24%

-Number of exits 404 392 475 -
+Number of exits 404 392 475

-Turnover rate 12% 11% 14% -
+Turnover rate 12% 11% 14%

-<30 -

-19% 19% 25% -
+<30 19% 19% 25%

 30 to 50 9% 9% 12% -

->50 14% 12% 14% -
+>50 14% 12% 14%

-Female 15% 11% 14% -
+Female 15% 11% 14%

-Male 10% 16% 15% -
+Male 10% 16% 15%

-Portugal 11% 10% 13% -
+Portugal 11% 10% 13%

-Rest of the World Calculation formula, changed a 22% according to metho 21% dological no 23% otes. -
+Rest of the World 22% 21% 23% -

-For this disclosure, the perimete information for the sustainability Perimeter.
+Calculation formula, changed For this disclosure, the perimet information for the sustainabilit Perimeter. er of the companies that repor t -

 Material Topic: Gri 40 02 - Labour/ Management Relations 2016

-103 - Management ap pproach 2016
+material ropics off40

-103-1 Explanation of the material topic and its boundary The material topics of Corticeira of the results from stakeholder's internal perspective and alignme labour relations, the topic "Traini be a materiality topic of high imp s consultation with t ent with the SDG.
-In ing and Developme the Compa direct relat nt" was cor ny's tion to

-103-2 The management approach and its components Over the years, Corticeira Amor related to labour relations (5.1.
-Pr

-103-3 Evaluation of the management approach Corticeira Amorim measures an this aspect and discloses them i well-being).

-Specific forms of management The work performed in Corticei compliance with institutional and The working conditions in Cortice the labour legislation in each country. d legal structures. ceira Amorim's sup ply chain co mply with

-402-1 Minimum notice periods regarding operational changes Regulations concerning prior no particular those that require sub Corticeira Amorim.
-8
+103-1 Explanation of the material topic and its The material topics of Corticeira Amorim were based on the comparison boundary of the results from stakeholder's consultation with the Company's internal perspective and alignment with the SDG.
+In direct relation to labour relations, the topic "Training and Development" was considered to be a materiality topic of high importance (materiality matrix).
+103-2 The management approach and its Over the years, Corticeira Amorim has promoted several initiatives components related to labour relations (5.1.
+Promoting training and well-being).
+103-3 Evaluation of the management Corticeira Amorim measures and monitors the indicators associated with approach this aspect and discloses them in this Report (5.1.
+Promoting training and well-being).
+Specific forms of management The work performed in Corticeira Amorim's supply chain takes place in compliance with institutional and legal structures.
+The working conditions in Corticeira Amorim's supply chain comply with the labour legislation in each country where the activity is developed.
+402-1 Minimum notice periods regarding Regulations concerning prior notice relating to the work location (in 8 operational changes particular those that require subsequent amendments) complied with by Corticeira Amorim.